-Two-vehicle collision in Prairieville kills one
+Denham Springs man hit, killed after getting out of vehicle on interstate

 Latest Weather Blog

-PRAIRIEVILLE - A two-vehicle collision in Prairieville early Sunday morning ended with one death and two others injured.
+Denham Springs man hit, killed after getting out of vehicle on interstate

+PRAIRIEVILLE - A Denham Springs man was killed after getting out of his car on the interstate early Sunday morning.

-Investigators said that Jesse Diaz,23, of Denham Springs, stopped in the left lane on I-10 and exited the vehicle.
+Investigators said that Jesse Diaz, 23, of Denham Springs, stopped in the left lane on I-10 and exited the vehicle.
 Moments later, a second vehicle traveling in the left lane struck the rear of Diaz's car, as well as Diaz.

 Diaz was pronounced dead on the scene, while the passenger and driver of the second vehicle sustained moderate injuries.